yamadashy/repopack/tests/integration-tests/fixtures/packager/inputs/simple-project/README.md

 # Simple Project

-This is a simple project used for testing Repopack.
+This is a simple project used for testing Repomix.

 ## Usage